“Bank of Amazon” is Disrupting the Financial Landscapeby Fintechnews Switzerland September 6, 2018

 Amazon currently has 310 million active customer accounts, 100 million Prime customers, and 5 million sellers, a considerable ecosystem.
+The company is forecast to grow revenue by 18.19% over the next 3 years.
 The firm currently has 12 marketplaces: USA, UK, Germany, France, Canada, Japan, India, Italy, Spain, Mexico, Brazil, and China.
 Amazon Australia and Singapore are launching soon.

 “Amazon is not building a bank by the traditional definition,” said Lindsay Davis, tech industry analyst at CB Insights.

 “Amazon is building financial services products to increase participation in the Amazon ecosystem.
 Amazon is building a bank for Amazon, and that may be even more compelling than launching a traditional deposit-holding bank.”

 And according to CB Insights, the potential of the so-called “bank of Amazon” should have traditional incumbents worried.

 Amazon’s financial services strategy

 Amazon has aggressively invested in payments infrastructure and services over the last few years.
 Its flagship product, Amazon Pay, functions as a digital wallet for customers and a payments network for both online and brick-and-mortar merchants and shoppers.
 Amazon Pay had 33 million customers in 170 countries, as of 2016.